-Dual Enrollment Psychology Grades 11-12
+Dual Enrollment Psychology Grades 11-12 Three college credit hours/O

 Dual Enrollment Psychology is a one-semester college-level course that explores the study of human behavior and its basic concepts, theories, research methods, and contributions to the understanding of human behavior.
 Topics include the nervous system, perception, motivation, learning and memory, social behavior, personality, and developmental psychology.
 Dual Enrollment Psychology may be taken to satisfy Psychology for a Humanities Elective Focus credit.